Aetrius/powerballAPI/README.md

-# PowerBall Exporter
+# PowerBall API

-An exporter for randomly generated seeds for powerball numbers
+An API for randomly generated seeds for powerball numbers

 ``` diff
                                                        /$$                 /$$ /$$